MatthewJ321/student-retention-model/README.md

 Dataset

 The dataset comes from a survey taken by 2000+ undergraduate residents at this university.
 The models focus specifically on features regarding which building the resident lives in, type of living accommodation, Resident Assistant (RA) feedback, event feedback, and residential experience/satisfaction.
 The building and living accommodation columns were categorical, while the remaining variables are on a "strongly disagree" to "strongly agree" scale.
+As with all projects involving survey data, there may be a bias due to subjective survey responses.

 Data Cleaning